deeptho/blindscan/README.md

 `tsp -P t2mi --pid=0x1000  < /tmp/stream5.ts > /tmp/stream5b.ts`
 Then it can be analyzed as follows:
 `tsanalyze /tmp/stream5b.ts'.

+## Tuning and streaming a T2MI stream

+First tune to a mux 12606V on adapter 8, and optionally specify the default stream_id 4 `neumo-tune -ctune -A blind -a 8 -r 1 -U3 -f 12606000 -pV --pls-code=ROOT+16416  --stream-id=4 -b`

+Then ask the demux to select stream 5 embedded in pid 270 from adapter 8.
+Also ask it to then internally demux the T2MI stream embedded in pid 4096 to a transport stream.
+Then ask that this transport stream is extracted full by specifying the fake pid 0x2000 that means ``full transport stream''

+`neumo-dmx -a 8 -d 0 --stid-isi=5 --stid-pid=270 --t2mi-pid=4096 --t2mi-plp=0 --pid 0x2000  > /tmp/stream5.ts`

 ## Spectrum Acquisition